Pain Outside of Knee (ITB Pain or Frictional Syndrome)

 ITB friction syndrome responds well when acted upon as soon as symptoms arise.
 If runners rest or decrease their mileage as soon as they start to feel a niggle on the outside of their knee most cases will settle and resolve.
 If decreasing running load does not work, rest from running is recommended.
 Remember you can cross train by cycling, swimming and rowing, just avoid, squats and stair climbing and breaststroke.

 While resting, normal anti-inflammatory treatments such as ice and ibuprofen can help to decrease the pain and inflammation in the tissue.
 Massage, stretching and myofascial release are also very helpful for ironing out the knots and trigger points in the fascia and connective tissue of the ITB.
 This can be done at home with the use of a foam roller or for a deeper more specific treatment a massage therapist should be utilised on a regular basis.

 If the initial treatment detailed above does not work or if the problem is long standing, than engaging the help of a health professional is recommended.

 If hip stability and gluteal strength is identified as an issue, specific strengthening exercises may be prescribed.
-A consultation with a physiotherapist or exercise physiologist will ensure you are performing the right exercises with correct form.
+Our Sports Podiatrists ensure you are performing the right exercises with correct form at the right level.

 The majority of cases respond well to treatment, however if conservative care fails corticosteroid injections or surgical management could be considered.